Designing for net zero

 Specifying on-site renewables

-A vital part of achieving net zero carbon is the adoption of renewable energy integrated into the design and construction of the building.
-Where renewable energy is used, the benefits should be clear and users engaged with the building's performance and operation.
+A vital part of achieving net zero carbon will be the adoption of renewable energy integrated with the design and form of the building.
+Where renewables are provided the benefits should be clear and users engaged with its performance and operation.

 -